 Like other implant-based restorations, permanent dentures look, feel and function like natural teeth, aid in maintaining jawbone strength and density, and, unlike traditional dentures, will not lose their fit and need replacement every few years.
-Additionally, with today’s more advanced materials and procedures, Washington, DC oral surgeons can provide many patients with permanent dentures in a single day, with no waiting period between implant placement and delivery of replacement teeth.
+Additionally, with today’s more advanced materials and procedures, oral surgeons can provide many patients with permanent dentures in a single day, with no waiting period between implant placement and delivery of replacement teeth.

 Call us for more information about tooth replacement and dental implants.